December 2025

-The animal feed market size was valued at USD 625.29 billion in 2024, is expected to expand from USD 654.68 billion in 2025 to USD 989.8 billion by 2034, with a CAGR of 4.70% during the forecast period from 2025 to 2034.
+The global animal feed market size was valued at USD 625.29 billion in 2024 and is expected to expand from USD 654.68 billion in 2025 to USD 989.8 billion by 2034, with a CAGR of 4.7% during the forecast period from 2025 to 2034.
 Increasing worldwide population rising the demand for the livestock products substantially driving the animal feed market.

 A growing population and changing eating habits have increased demand for premium animal products worldwide, putting the livestock sector under unprecedented scrutiny.
 In this ever changing environment, creating sustainable and nutritionally balanced animal feeds becomes essential to creating high-quality animal products that satisfy global demands and increasing the market of animal feed.
 For livestock production including breeding and reproduction along with animal well-being high quality animal feed is needed.